See also the articles "Finnish Forestry" and "European environmental policy" in the EHNE.

 Questions of Periodization

 It is worth noting again that natural processes and cycles usually proceed at a different speed than the processes and events of human history – for example, the unfavourable climatic phase from the late-medieval period to the 19th century (the so-called Little Ice Age), the rotation period of trees or the half-life of atomic waste materials.
 This commonly observable "long duration" not only helps to explain why environmental historical research tends to investigate longer time periods, it has also resulted in modes of structuring the past that deviate considerably from the classic political watersheds, and not just in European history.
 Since its beginnings, there has been an observable focus in environmental historical research on modern and recent history.
 The reasons for this are various.
 The research questions often relate to the present.
 Human interference in nature and the environment has increased enormously since industrialization, resulting in immense damage.
 There are also more primary source materials for the more recent past.
 This presumably partly explains why there are fewer environmental historical periodizations for antiquity and the medieval period.
 Studies on these periods are often structured around the established political and social watersheds and merely draw attention to the intensification of the utilization of land and resources, to the slow population growth as well as to the resulting spread of environmental damage, which came nowhere near the levels of urbanized industrial modernity.22 An exception that is regularly cited is the thesis formulated in the late-1960s by the medievalist and historian of science Lynn White junior (1907–1987), who argued that environmental exploitation has a fundamental western and Christian aspect to it.
 He identified the emergence of Christianity as the cause of the ecological and societal crisis of his time.
 White argued that, in contrast with the cults of classical antiquity and Asian religions, the Christian understanding of humans as the pinnacle of God's creation encouraged humans to ruthlessly exploit nature, which they viewed as being subordinate to themselves.
 Thus White viewed the solutions to the problems as lying not in further technological and scientific discoveries, but rather in a spiritual reversion to the teachings of Francis of Assisi (1181/82–1226), who taught that all God's creatures were of equal value.23 Many examples of ruthless pre- and non-Christian exploitation of nature and environmental destruction and also examples of Christian-inspired preservation have long since disproved this view.
 Individual events and people who are relevant to environmental history do not seem suitable as reference points, even though they had far-reaching, in some cases global consequences, such as the earthquake of Lisbon (1755), the eruption of Mount Tambora (1815) and the nuclear accident at Chernobyl (1986).
 It is thus not possible to determine exact turning points in the history of the relationship between humans and nature.
 Instead it is possible to discern phases, which are medium term or longer in duration, of generally gradual, but fundamental and lasting change in the whole of society, and which are usually not limited to Europe.24 It should also be noted that environmental historical turning points vary considerably depending on the focus chosen.
 Just taking some of the basic elements linked to this overview – for example "woodland", "soil" or "climate" – the different periodizations already become apparent, which admittedly do not represent specifically European watersheds, but are mostly determined by national developments and variations, or are more global in scale.
 One such global historical perspective is the suggestion of the Dutch meteorologist and Nobel Prize winner Paul J. Crutzen (born 1933) that a new geological historical and climate historical era began in the 19th century, the Anthropocene.
 This suggestion flows from the observation that modern humans have become a fundamental factor in climatological, geological and atmospheric processes.
-The Deutsches Museum in has devoted a long-running special exhibition to the concept of the Anthropocene, supplemented by a range of online resources.25
+The Deutsches Museum in Munich has devoted a long-running special exhibition to the concept of the Anthropocene, supplemented by a range of online resources.25

 In spite of the limitations referred to, it is nonetheless necessary to mention a number of fundamental turning points that are part of the basic historiographical configuration of the preoccupation with nature and the environment, even though individual aspects remain the subject of debate.
 From the perspective of natural resource history, a distinction has been drawn between a solar (wood-burning) era and a fossil fuel (initially coal-burning, subsequently hydrocarbons) era, which marks the divide between modern industrial societies and preceding societies.
 Many environmental historians have become accustomed to differentiating between the hunter-gatherer era, as a non-modelled solar energy system, and the subsequent modelled solar energy system of agrarian societies.
 Both had in common that they were based on an energy supply that was almost exclusively limited to biomass, and animal and human muscle power.
 We are more likely to find specifically European aspects in the transition to the industrial energy system.
 It has even been described as a separate European path.26 This is of course an overstatement.
 The easy availability of resources played an enormous role in the course of this seismic shift, explaining why this transformative process that began in England and gradually encompassed the whole continent was more of a regional than a national one, let alone a pan-European phenomenon.
 Industrialization began and progressed most quickly in places where the fossil energy carrier coal could be easily accessed and extracted on the surface or at a shallow depth.
 Early-industrial environmental conflicts, which predominantly resulted from conflicts regarding usage, first manifested themselves in the direct vicinity of these regions.
 Intermediate turning points have added more detail to this very rough energy-historical typologization, most prominently Christian Pfister's (born 1944) thesis of the "1950s syndrome".
 According to this, the consumption-oriented lifestyle finally established itself from the 1950s in the modern industrial societies, which manifested itself in a massive increase in land use and oil consumption, in mountains of refuse and in the release of pollutants.27 The epochal watershed that is the 1950s syndrome, which is primarily based on western and central European observations, again exhibits general global historical aspects.